kaslusimoes/MSc-Thesis/source/21_moralfoundations.md

 TALK ABOUT MORAL DIMENSIONS

+Moral Foundations Questionnaire (MFQ)

 TALK ABOUT POLITICAL AFFILIATIONS

 This research culminated in discovering that people from different political affiliations tend to see moral assertions through different "lenses": people more inclined to be define as Liberals tend to give more importance to features such as Harm and Care, whereas people self-labeled as Conservatives aggregate Inroup, Loyalty and Purity dimensions to the first 2.
-We reproduced this result with data from the Moral Foundations Questionnaire (MFQ) in [fig:4zeitgeists]
+We reproduced this result in [@fig:4zeitgeists]